IslandWalk CERT receives neighborhood grant

 The team at IslandWalk received a $5,384 grant from Sarasota County on Sept.
 26. According to the October CERT newsletter, the group will also receive matching funds through volunteer hours for the next few months.

-The money from the grant will be used to buy a second generator, two pop-up tents and other much needed equipment.
-Along with supplies the team will also be able to add 15 new volunteers to the ranks.
+With this grant, the group will be able to continue to grow their ranks and be able to provide aid to the neighborhood should something happen.
+The money will be used to buy a second generator, two pop-up tents and other equipment.
+Along with supplies, the team will also be able to add 15 new volunteers to the ranks.

-Wyatt also mentioned that the newly formed Gran Paradiso CERT also received a grant and the two communities are working together.
+Wyatt also said the newly formed Gran Paradiso CERT also received a grant and the two communities are working together.
 He’s also grateful that he has a sister organization across the street he can rely on should there be a disaster.

 “We’re also looking at the growth at the West Villages, Grand Palm is trying to start,” Wyatt said.

-Though Wyatt’s overall goal is to spread CERT to North Port and eventually to Sarasota, where teams can respond.
+Though Wyatt’s overall goal is to spread CERT to North Port and all over Sarasota County, where teams can respond.

 “We’re looking to train anyone,” Wyatt said.

-Looking forward the Wyatt says he wants to provide more advanced training for the group after basic training is completed.
+Looking forward, Wyatt says he wants to provide more advanced training for the group after basic training is completed.

-While the county commission has awarded the grant to the CERT team, they wont receive the funds until Nov.
-6 during the Board of County Commissioners meeting.

 Those interested in joining CERT can stop by the bi-monthly full team meeting at 10 a.m.
 Oct.
 8 at the IslandWalk event center.
 Those coming from outside can just let the guard know they’re there for the meeting.